Below, we discuss what licenses and permits are needed to start a business.

 - Zoning permit

 - Fire permit

 - Sign permit

 Most licenses and permits require regular renewals.
 Depending on which licenses your business has, that might mean that you’re subject to periodic renewal fees.
 You may also need to re-submit applications after a certain period of time has lapsed or provide annual reports to your governing agency.
 Be sure to take note of the requirements of each license and permit you possess.

-When you’re ready to obtain the correct licenses and permits for your business, try the ZenBusiness business license report.
+When you’re ready to obtain the correct licenses and permits for your business, try our business license report.
 Our partners use the data you provide, including your business location, industry, and activities, to identify potential licensing requirements.
-These partners search federal, state, and local regulations to ensure that you’ve got all the information you need to get started.
+These partners search federal, state, and local regulations to help ensure that you’ve got all the information you need to get started.

 Licenses and Permits FAQ

 Although many businesses require some licenses or permits to operate legally, there are circumstances in which a license isn’t required.
 This will depend largely on factors like your industry and location.
 Some states and local goverments do require a general business license to conduct any business at all within their borders.

 - Can you sell things without a license?

 In many cases, your business will require a variety of permits and licenses in order to sell products.
 The exact licenses you need depend on what you’re selling, so it’s best to conduct thorough research prior to engaging in any business transactions.